 And looked down one as far as I could

 Finish Off With a Bang

-Poem quoting, ‘forget about it,’ you’ve got it down to a science.
-Now, it is time to end it perfectly.
-To end a poem quote, you’ll include the Author’s last name and lines you used in parenthesis like (Frost line 1-5).
-This will go after the period.
+Now that you’ve got poem quoting down to a science, it is time to end it perfectly.
+To end a poem quote, you’ll include the author’s last name and the lines you used in parentheses (e.g., Frost line 1-5).
+This goes after the period.
 For example:

 I shall be telling this with a sigh

 Two roads diverged in a wood, and I—